slamora/brackets-wiki/CodeMirror-v3-integration.md

 #### `totalHeight()`
 We added this function in order to determine how tall an inline editor should be to show all of its content.
 We might be able to just get this by letting CodeMirror lay itself out and then measuring its height, but I believe there were reasons why that didn't work before.
 If we can't get that to work, then we'll need to port this, which should be easy.

+#### Checking `isInWidget()` in various cases and returning early
+We will likely need to port these so that CodeMirror doesn't handle things like context menus or double-click in widgets.

 #### `preserveScrollPosOnSelChange`
 This makes it so that when you do Cmd/Ctrl-A to select all, the editor doesn't scroll.
 This should be easy to port.

-#### Right-click fix to `onMouseDown()`
-This needs to be ported, as it prevents our context menus from working.

-#### Checking `isInWidget()` in various cases and returning early
-We will likely need to port these so that CodeMirror doesn't handle things like context menus or double-click in widgets.

 ### Changes to htmlmixed mode
 If we encounter a `<script>` tag in HTML that seems to be a Mustache template, we treat it as HTML, and if we don't recognize it, we leave it uncolored instead of attempting to color it as javascript.
 We should submit this upstream.